 From an early age, Kelly had a thirst for learning.
 He loved reading and was fascinated by history.
 But he was mostly nonverbal and had difficulty communicating with others.

-As his confidence grew, he enrolled in other OU programs, including “Explore the World of Business,” a weeklong summer camp that introduces high school students to a broad range of business-related topics, such as accounting, finance, management and marketing.
+As his confidence grew, he enrolled in other OU programs, including “Explore the World of Business,” a weeklong summer camp that introduces high school students to a broad range of business-related topics such as how a mentorship program can benefit businesses, tips on business accounting and finance, tips on management, and finally some advice on how to approach marketing.

 Kelly, who is homeschooled and takes classes through Oxford Virtual Academy, says he feels at home at OU.
 So much so that he decided to take part in the university’s dual enrollment program, which allows high school students to take up to eight college credits per semester.